 If you use the Serial Plotter from the standard Arduino IDE, you can easily see the graph of the values.

-What if we put it in a library to make it more comfortable to use?
-Of course, we can, here is a MeanFilter library for Arduino.
-Enjoy it!
+What if we put it in a library to make it more convenient to use?
+Of course, here is a MeanFilter library for Arduino.
+Enjoy!

 All the code from this post is available for download on Github.